-In November of 2011, the Department recognized the GDOL as a State Apprenticeship aAgency.
+In November of 2011, the Department recognized the GDOL as a State Apprenticeship Agency.
 This authorized Guam to oversee the territory's Registered Apprenticeship system.
-Guam has been an exceptional addition to the National Apprenticeship system focusing on expansion of registered apprenticeship programs to a variety of industries and occupations, particularly in support of ongoing military expansion efforts.
+Guam has been an exceptional addition to the National Apprenticeship system, focusing on expansion of registered apprenticeship programs to a variety of industries and occupations, particularly in support of ongoing military expansion efforts.

-Guam has 99 active registered apprenticeship programs sponsored by employers in the construction, hospitality, transportation, engineering, and energy industries, including nine new programs registered during FY 2013.
-ETA Office of Apprenticeship staff continues to work with GDOL to provide technical assistance in building Guam's capacity to conduct necessary oversight and servicing of registered apprenticeship sponsors and maintaining high-quality training of apprentices.
+Guam currently has 109 active registered apprenticeship programs with over 900 apprentices sponsored by employers in the construction, hospitality, transportation, engineering, and energy industries, including eight new programs registered during FY 2014.
+ETA Office of Apprenticeship staff members continue to work with GDOL to provide technical assistance in building Guam's capacity to conduct necessary oversight and servicing of registered apprenticeship sponsors and maintaining high-quality training of apprentices.